ryan-mcclue/unsw/comp3231/week4.md

 regular files, directories and device files (block, character)

-a directory is mapping of file names unique absolute path names from root directory of file system
+a directory is mapping of file names to inode numbers (a hard link has same number, different name) unique absolute path names from root directory of file system

 file locks exist to prevent simultaneous access to a file